 But everything changed in late 2008 when the financial crisis hit the hedge fund head-on, just like any other financial company at that time.
 However, the excessive and unexpected loss in the financial meltdown led the firm to focus on risk management more than ever before.

-Citadel has a dedicated risk management center that allows the firm not only to keep a watchful eye on but also to run countless stress tests on its assets and investments to avert any possible crisis.
-The firm’s excessive focus on risk management has played a key in its success after the 2008 crisis so far.
+Citadel has a dedicated risk management center that enables the firm not only to monitor its assets and investments closely but also to conduct numerous stress tests to anticipate and avert any potential crisis.
+The firm’s excessive focus on risk management has played a key role in its success after the 2008 crisis so far.

 9. Farallon Capital